mattecenz/distributed-snapshot/DLIBRARY.md

 because the peer crashed then return to the original client an exception.

 Anyway **the only objective** of the library is to try and keep the network reachable.
-If the message cannot be sent then the application must be aware of it and restart the application from a snapshot if needed.
+If the message cannot be sent then the application must be aware of it and restart the system from a snapshot if needed.